 Examples of academic misconduct include (but are not limited to):

 - Plagiarism – Plagiarism includes the copying of language, structure, images, ideas, or thoughts of another, and representing them as one’s own without proper acknowledgment, and is related only to work submitted for credit.
-Examples include the failure to cite sources properly (sources must always be appropriately referenced, whether the source is printed, electronic or spoken); submission of purchased research papers or homework as one’s own work; and paraphrasing and/or quoting material without properly documenting the source.
+Also included is the failure to cite sources properly; sources must always be appropriately referenced, whether the source is printed, electronic or spoken.

 - Unauthorized Possession or Disposition of Academic Materials – Unauthorized possession or disposition of academic materials includes the unauthorized selling or purchasing of examinations, term papers, or other academic work; stealing another student’s work; and using information from or possessing exams that an instructor did not authorize for release to students.